loopbackio/loopback.io/pages/ja/lb3/Data-source-generator.md

 ### Options

 `--bluemix`
- : Fetch provisioned data source services from Bluemix and present them in the list of choices for data source to add.
+ : Fetch provisioned data source services from IBM Cloud and present them in the list of choices for data source to add.
 Currently lists only Cloudant, MongoDB, and IBM Object Storage services.
 You will be prompted to log in if you are not already authenticated.

 `-n, --name`